 Historically, B2B marketing doesn’t often have the personalized, humorous, or playful touches commonly found in B2C marketing.
 But the complex or highly technical products or services typically offered by B2B are a natural fit for digital storytelling, such as videos, that make these concepts easier to digest.
 Reaching prospective customers at their desks, as they’re doing their jobs, is a sensible way to affect them at every stage of the buyer journey.
 We’re looking forward to seeing how pharma, finance, and professional services expand their use of digital in the future, and which sectors follow their lead.

 Work for a B2B company?
-Pathmatics Explorer can help you stay on top of the rise of digital and analyze the advertising habits of brands in your industry.
+Pathmatics marketing intelligence can help you stay on top of the rise of digital and analyze the advertising habits of brands in your industry.
 Schedule a custom insights session to see how advertising data can inform your company’s decisions.

 With over a decade of experience across digital marketing, content, creative, and PR, Sarah is a creative and dynamic thinker who loves to delight clients with unique and relatable content.
 Sarah graduated from UC Berkeley with a BA in Sociology.